-- Step 1 Talk to your employer and agree your retirement date - Step 2 Your employer gives RBKC Pensions information about your pay, leaving date and reason for leaving - Step 3 RBKC Pensions calculates an estimate of your pension benefits.
-We send this to you with forms for you to confirm: - that you wish to take your pension (if applicable)

-and, if you are taking your pension:

-- your option to exchange pension for lump sum - AVC payment options, if you have an in-house AVC, and confirmation that you have attended a Pension Wise guidance appointment or opted out of attending one.

-You will also be asked for bank details and a copy of your birth certificate or passport

-Step 4 You return the pension claim forms and any certificates that RBKC Pensions has requested.

-Remember - once you have made a decision on:

-- whether to swap pension for lump sum and - how you want your in-house AVC to be paid these decisions are final and cannot be reversed later

-Step 5 RBKC Pensions arranges payment of your pension and any tax-free lump sum after your retirement date.
+Step 1 Talk to your employer and agree your retirement date Step 2 Your employer gives RBKC Pensions information about your pay, leaving date and reason for leaving Step 3 RBKC Pensions calculates an estimate of your pension benefits.
+We send this to you with forms for you to confirm: - that you wish to take your pension (if applicable) and, if you are taking your pension: your option to exchange pension for lump sum information about pensions and lump sums that have already been paid to you AVC payment options, if you have an in-house AVC, and confirmation that you have attended a Pension Wise guidance appointment or opted out of attending one.
+You will also be asked for bank details and may be asked for a copy of your birth certificate or passport Step 4 You return the pension claim forms and any certificates that RBKC Pensions have requested.
+Remember - once you have made a decision on: whether to swap pension for lump sum and how you want your in-house AVC to be paid these decisions are final and cannot be reversed later.
+Step 5 RBKC Pensions arranges payment of your pension and any lump sum after your retirement date.